-With ActBlue Express Lane, donors can give with a single click right from your email, website, or ad on social media — no contribution form needed.
-When an ActBlue user, who has saved their credit card information with us, clicks on an ActBlue Express Lane link that you’ve created, their contribution will automatically be processed and they’ll be taken to a thank you page.
+With ActBlue Express Lane, donors can give with a single click right from your email or website — no contribution form needed.
+When an ActBlue user, who has saved their payment information with us, clicks on an ActBlue Express Lane link that you’ve created, their contribution will automatically be processed and they’ll be taken to a thank you page.

 Once we’ve enabled the feature on your account, you’re all set to create your ActBlue Express Lane links and start raising money!

 Creating ActBlue Express Lane Links

 Navigate to the Contribution Forms tab in the menu on the left side of your Dashboard, and locate the contribution form you want to create an Express Link for.

 Once you’ve located your form, click on the name of your form to be taken directly to it.

 Once you’re viewing the form, click on the “ActBlue Express Lane” button from the “More” dropdown located on the form navigation bar (form navbar) at top.